 Wednesday, 1:00 PM

-See some great films at Greenfield Library’s Wednesday Matinee Movies.
-We will be showing a variety of newer, pandemic-period, and classic films bound to keep you entertained.
+See some great films at Greenfield Public Library’s Wednesday Matinee Movies.
+Starting January 11, we will be showing a variety of newer and classic movies.
 Persons under 18 MUST be accompanied by parent or guardian for R-rated films.
-Get a list of the movies to be shown at the Library sometime in mid-August.
+Contact Phil with questions at firstname.lastname@example.org or (414) 321-9595 ext.
+4116.